zenml-io/zenml/docs/book/getting-started/system-architectures.md

 # 🏛️ System Architecture

+This guide walks through the various ways that ZenML can be deployed, from self-hosted OSS, to SaaS, to self-hosted ZenML Pro!

+## ZenML OSS (Community Edition, Self-hosted)

-A ZenML deployment consists of the following moving pieces:
+A ZenML OSS deployment consists of the following moving pieces:

 * **ZenML Server**: This is a FastAPI app that manages metadata of pipelines, artifacts, stacks etc.
   Note: In ZenML Pro, the notion of a ZenML server is replaced with so-called "Tenant".
 For